srilakshmikanthanp/chatviewer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a Web interface application to view the exported chat you optionally create an account to maintain the copy of the chat in cloud and make it easy to share.
+This is a Web interface application to view the exported chat you optionally create an account to maintain the copy of the chat in the cloud and make it easy to share.

 ### Prerequisites